ElectricityEmissions.jl: A Framework for the Comparison of Carbon Intensity Signals: Abstract

 \section{Abstract}

 An increasing number of individuals, companies and organizations are interested in computing and minimizing the carbon emissions associated with their real-time electricity consumption.
 To achieve this, they require a carbon signal, i.e. a metric that defines the real-time carbon intensity of their electricity supply.
-Unfortunately, in a grid with multiple generation sources and multiple consumers, there is no unambiguous way to trace electricity from source to sink.
-This makes it hard to define an appropriate signal, leading to a raging discussion about how to best quantify the carbon footprint of electricity.
+Unfortunately, in a grid with multiple generation sources and multiple consumers, the physics of the system do not provide an unambiguous way to trace electricity from source to sink.
+As a result, there are a multitude of proposed carbon signals, each of which has a distinct set of properties and method of calculation.
+It remains unclear which signal best quantifies the carbon footprint of electricity.
 This paper seeks to inform the discussion about which carbon signal is better or more suitable for two important use cases, namely carbon-informed load shifting and carbon accounting.
 We do this by developing a new software package ElectricityEmissions.jl, that computes several established and newly proposed carbon emission metrics for standard electric grid test cases.
 We also demonstrate how the package can be used to investigate the effects of using these metrics to guide load shifting.
 Our results affirm previous research, which showed that the choice of carbon emission metric has significant impact on shifting results and associated carbon emission reductions.
 In addition, we demonstrate the impact of load shifting on both the consumers that perform the shifting and consumers that do not.
-Disconcertingly, we observe that shifting according to common metrics such as average carbon emissions can \emph{reduce} the amount of emissions allocated to data center, but cause an \emph{increase} in the total emissions of the system.
+Disconcertingly, we observe that shifting according to common metrics such as average carbon emissions can \emph{reduce} the amount of emissions allocated to the consumer doing the shifting, while \emph{increasing} the total emissions of the power system.